LJoyClifford/recipes/README.md

 ## Description

-Recipes is a JS application that leverages DOM manipulation to interact with the user.
+Recipe Search is a JS application that leverages DOM manipulation to interact with the user.
 I built this project because I'm passionate about nutrition and home cooking. ["http://example.com"](Check out my blog about the project, there I get more into details about some of its features!)

 ## Installation